MicrosoftDocs/fabric-docs/docs/real-time-analytics/cache-policy.md

     :::image type="content" source="media/data-management/caching-policy.png" alt-text="Screenshot of data retention policy pane with default value.":::

 > [!NOTE]
-> The time period you set for the caching policy must be lower or equal to the data retention time period.
+> The time period you set for the caching policy must be lower than or equal to the data retention time period.

 ## Related content